IBM/knative101-eventing/step1/README.md

-# Use `Importer` to define event producer-consumer
+# Subscribe to event producers by defining event sources

-Event `Importer`, defined by Kubernetes Custom Resources, represent event producers which emit events from an external system.
-There are a list of predefined [event importers](https://knative.dev/v0.3-docs/eventing/sources/) in Knative.
-Event `Importer` has a field `SINK` in its spec which is used to specify an `addressable` object as event consumer.
+Event sources represent event producers which emit events from an external system.
+There are a list of predefined [event sources](https://knative.dev/v0.3-docs/eventing/sources/) in Knative.
+The events emitted from event producer will be converted into standard `CloudEvent` message by adapters before they arrives at Knative Eventing data panel.

+Event source has a field `SINK` in its spec which is used to specify an `addressable` object as event consumer.
 For example, Knative service has an access URL defined in its `status.address.hostname` field.
 Knative service is able to receive and acknowledge an event delivered over HTTP to this URL address.
 So Knative service can be defined as an event consumer.

-In this lab, we create an `CronJobSource` importer as event producer and specify a Knative service with `SINK` field as event consumer.
-Thus, an event producer and an event consumer are binded in the `Importer` definition.
-The events emitted from event producer will be sent to event consumer directly.
+In this lab, we create an `CronJobSource` as event producer and specify a Knative service as the event consumer by specifying it as the `SINK` of `CronJobSource`.
+Thus, an event producer and an event consumer are binded in the event source definition.

 ![](../images/knative-simplemode.png)

 ## 1. Create a Knative service `event-display`

-Firstly, we create a Knative service `event-display` by:
+Firstly, we create a Knative service `event-display` that prints incoming events to its log by:

 ```text
 kubectl apply --filename service.yaml